Glenalvon House

-Glenalvon House is a heritage-listed homestead located at 8 Lithgow Street, Campbelltown in the City of Campbelltown local government area of New South Wales, Australia.
+Glenalvon House is a heritage-listed homestead located at 8 Lithgow Street, Campbelltown, New South Wales, a suburb of Sydney, Australia.
 It was designed and built in 1841 by Michael Byrne.
 It is also known as Glenalvon and Glenalvon and Stables.
 The property is owned by Department of Planning and Infrastructure, an agency of the Government of New South Wales.
 It was added to the New South Wales State Heritage Register on 2 April 1999.

 Glenalvon House and farm was the family home of Michael Byrne, a publican.
 The homestead in the Victorian Georgian style was built in 1840.
 The homestead is managed by Campbelltown and Airds Historical Society Inc. as a museum that is open to the public for a modest fee.

 History

 The outline of the house is first shown on two town plans dated November 1840, although the stables are not shown at this time.
 It is thought that Michael Byrne, a publican, built the house around this time on the grant of 1 acre and 32 perches which was taken up in 1831.
 Although it is possible that the outbuildings were not shown, it is more likely that the stables were constructed later (which would be supported by the differing styles of the two buildings).

 Michael Byrne was born in County Wicklow, near Dublin in 1800, the son of Hugh and Sarah Byrne.
 Hugh Byrne was convicted without trial and transported to Australia, with his family, in 1802 for treasonous practices in the 1798 Irish Rebellion.
 Michael Byrne was made an apprentice to Lawrence Butler, Irish overseer of the NSW Government Lumber Yards, Sydney.
 Michael Byrne went on to own seven pubs in Campbelltown.
 He was trialled, though not found guilty, of kicking a man to death for non-payment of a debt.
 Byrne himself was made insolvent in 1844, after having built in 1841, Glenalvon, the finest stone house in the town.
 He died in 1878 and is buried in the Irish corner of the Roman Catholic Cemetery in Campbelltown.

 By the 1840s various members of the Byrne family were experiencing financial difficulties, including Michael who by 1844 owed his brother-in-law, John Keighran (publican) the sum of A£880 17s 3d.
 As partial payment of the debt John accepted the property in Lithgow Street and a 36 acre farm also owned by Byrne.
 Keighran is believed to have taken up residence in Glenalvon, along with his wife Catherine Byrne, sometime in 1853.
 They would eventually have thirteen children there.
 Upon the death of both parents little more than a year apart in 1858, the property passed to two of their sons John and Patrick.